nilshollenstein/Project/README.md

 ## Version
 1.2
 ### Modules
-Make sure to install the following modules using npm:
+These are the modules you are going to install with npm i:
 - express.js
 - fs
 - path
 - nodemon
+- axios
 ## How to use it
 Run this command to clone it
 ``` bash